w3c/WebPlatformWG/Newbie.md

 ### Specifications in Progress

-A list of the group's specifications, including the publication status of each spec, can be found in the group's *PubStatus* wiki: [<https://www.w3.org/WebPlatform/WG/PubStatus>](https://www.w3.org/WebPlatform/WG/PubStatus)
+A list of the group's specifications, including the publication status of each spec, can be found in the group's *PubStatus* document: [<https://www.w3.org/WebPlatform/WG/PubStatus>](https://www.w3.org/WebPlatform/WG/PubStatus).

 ### New WG Member Introductions

-Although it isn't required, **new WG members are encouraged to send a short introductory e-mail to the WG's Public mail list** ([public-webapps@w3.org](https://lists.w3.org/Archives/Public/public-webapps/)) or the group's Member-only list ([member-webplatform-wg@w3.org](https://lists.w3.org/Archives/Member/member-webplatform-wg/)).
+Although it isn't required, **new WG members are encouraged to send a short introductory e-mail to the WG's Public mail list** ([public-webapps@w3.org](https://lists.w3.org/Archives/Public/public-webapps/)) or the group's Member-only list ([member-webapps@w3.org](https://lists.w3.org/Archives/Member/member-webapps/)).
 The introduction should include your area(s) of interest.

 ### Questions, Comments, Issues, etc.?